QuantumVim/TestNvim/README.md

 TestNvim is a minimal neovim configuration for plugin testing.
 It behaves like any other neovim instance without causing conflicts with other neovim configurations.

+## Disclaimer

+TestNvim is in early development.
+Although it seems to work pretty well there might be issues.
+In depth documentation follows soon.

 ## Features

 - no conflicts with existing neovim configuration